Isolated zero mode in a quantum computer from a duality twist: Unpaired zero mode in the Floquet-TFIM with a duality twist

-Since the Majorana with the duality twist lacks a partner, it never decays in time, i.e., it has an infinite lifetime rather than a lifetime that is exponential in the system size.
-The mathematical reason for this is that the Majorana zero mode with the duality twist is a symmetry of the system as it commutes both with the generator of time-evolution as well as the $Z_2$ symmetry $\Omega_r$.
-In contrast, the Majorana pairs with open boundary conditions anticommute with the associated $Z_2$ symmetry $\mathcal{D}_{\psi}$.
+The Majorana zero mode with a duality twist has important differences with the Majorana pairs that appear for open boundary conditions.
+While the latter occurs only in the topological phase $J>g$, the Majorana zero mode with the duality twist occurs for all values of $g,J$, including $g>J,g<J$ and even disordered ones.
+Only its localization length is determined by the strength of the disorder and average values of $g$ and $J$.
+Since the zero mode with the duality twist lacks a partner, it never decays in time, i.e., it has an infinite lifetime rather than a lifetime that is exponentially large in the system size.
+The mathematical reason for this is that the zero mode with the duality twist is a symmetry of the system as it commutes both with the generator of time evolution $U$, as well as the $\mathbb{Z}_2$ symmetry $\Omega_r$.
+In contrast, the Majorana pairs with open boundary conditions anticommute with the associated $\mathbb{Z}_2$ symmetry.
+We emphasize that a single zero mode in a given $\mathbb{Z}_2$ sector for the duality twisted model follows from a simple counting argument as summarized above.

-In the spin representation, the Majorana at site $r$ is identical to the Pauli operator $\sigma^y_r$ \cite{Tan22,mitra2023nonintegrable}.
+In the spin representation, the zero mode at site $r$ has an overlap with the Pauli operator $\sigma^y_r$ \cite{Tan22,mitra2023nonintegrable}.
 (In the figures, we denote $\sigma^{x,y,z}_i$ with $X_i,Y_i,Z_i$ for notational brevity.)
-In addition, the farther away a Majorana is from $r$, the longer is the corresponding Pauli string.
+In addition, the farther away a Majorana is from the duality twist at $r$, the longer is the corresponding Pauli string (this is because, in order to make the model have only local terms, the JW transformation has to start from the twist).
 To detect the Majorana zero mode, we employ the infinite temperature autocorrelation function, defined as

 of an operator $\mathcal{O}$, where the Heisenberg operator after $n$ Floquet steps is given by $\mathcal{O}(n)=\left(U^\dagger\right)^n\mathcal{O}U^n$.
-The signature of the zero mode is the temporal persistence of a non-zero autocorrelation function for $\sigma^y_r$.
+The signature of the zero mode is the temporal persistence of a nonzero autocorrelation function for $\sigma^y_r$.
 In contrast, the autocorrelation function of other operators, with no overlap with a conserved quantity, are expected to decay to zero due to dephasing.